 Perhaps you’ve looked at the available student loan forgiveness options and have decided they aren’t right for you or your situation.

 There is another loan forgiveness option you may not have thought about yet.
-If you make payments on any of the four eligible income-driven repayment programs for 20 to 25 years, any remaining student loan debt would be forgiven.
-The four income-driven repayment programs are:
+If you make payments on an eligible income-driven repayment programs for 20 to 25 years, any remaining student loan debt will be forgiven.

 - Pay As You Earn (PAYE)